Rudy Moise

 Rudolph Moise (born September 22, 1954) is the owner and medical director of Comprehensive Medical Aesthetics in Miami.
 Prior to becoming a physician, he served as a flight surgeon in the United States Air Force for more than 21 years, earning the rank of colonel, the highest position awarded to an American of Haitian descent at that time.
-In July 2023, Dr. Moise was awarded the Presidential Lifetime Achievement Award from President Joe Biden.
+Moise is running in 2026 to represent Florida's 24th congressional district, after withdrawing from a run in the 20th.

 Early life and education

 Moise was born into a middle-class family in Port-au-Prince, Haiti.
 He attended Catholic secondary school in Haiti and then received a bachelor's degree from the University of Illinois at Chicago and a Doctor of Osteopathic Medicine from the Chicago College of Osteopathic Medicine.

 Moise relocated to Miami sometime during the 1980s, and had earned a federal grant for his medical studies where he devoted several years of practice to a community that saw a large influx of Haitian refugees, that had been underserved and lacked enough doctors who spoke Creole.